balanced/balanced-docs/overview/payouts.rst

    ``$.post('your-marketplace.tld/bank_accounts', response.data);`` is used
    as an example above.
 However, what you should do is iterate through the ``response.data`` object and add hidden form fields to submit alongside the form.
-Let us know if you need :ref:`any assistance <support>`, we're happy to help.
+Let us know if you need :ref:`any assistance <overview.support>`, we're happy to help.

    You can find out more about the :ref:`callback here <getting_started.callback>`.